GabrielDCelery/advent-of-code-2024/README.md

 ## Running the app

-Run the appropriate make commands for getting the solution for a particular day.
+To obtain the solution for a specific day, execute the corresponding make command.

 Example: